Yvonne Swan: Activism

-In addition, according to authors on the subject who quote Wanrow herself, the crime was an epiphany in the defendant's life.
+According to Wanrow, State v.
+Wanrow was an epiphany in her life.
 As a result of her non-survival in mainstream American society, she experienced cognitive dissonance and poverty.
 Her killing of Wesler served to awaken her to her traditionally ascribed gender role, that of a mother devoted entirely to her children.
 She also found solace in her culture's spirituality and philosophy, which advocated a lifestyle that was family-oriented and harmonious with nature.
 As a result, she returned to her reservation, where she worked for the improvement of the community and opposed mining to protect the environment.
 She also became involved in later cases involving murder charges against Indian women, and, in 1993 was the International Indian Treaty Councils (IITC) political prisoners coordinator, when she advocated the case of Norma Jean Croy.